GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

     kubectl apply -k .

 Though the `kubectl apply` command returns very quickly, the GKE cluster needs to resize for the new workload, which can take a few minutes.
-Also, the API Server loads a lot of data and can take several minutes to be ready.
+Also, the API Server loads a lot of data and can take up to 30 minutes to be ready.

 To check that the required pods have been deployed, run the following command: